-Raising meat chickens from brooder to broiler is similar to raising layers, but meat birds have special needs you’ll need to pay attention to during the rearing process.
+Raising meat chickens from brooder to broiler is similar to raising layers, but meat birds have special needs during the rearing process.
 If your farm’s goal is to raise your own meat for the first time, here’s what you need to know to keep your chickens healthy from the day they hatch until processing time.

 Meat-breed chicks need a dry, clean, draft-free location large enough to accommodate their fast-growing bodies.
 The University of Kentucky Extension recommends 1½ square feet per bird, though for the first week or so, you can get by with 1/2 square foot per bird.